-People analytics as a business discipline originally began as an HR technical function that analyzed engagement and retention.
-Today it is increasingly being applied across global organizations to solve a wide range of business challenges.
+People analytics as a business discipline originally began as a human resources technical function that analyzed engagement and retention.
+Today it is increasingly applied across global organizations to solve a wide range of business challenges.
 While many companies say tapping into this treasure trove of employee data is a priority, only a minority of organizations have usable data.
 That means developing the knowledge and tools needed to exploit this fast-growing field of study can give you a serious advantage over your competition.

-People Analytics: A Data-Driven Approach to Managing People explores data-driven techniques used for managing people, and for making more strategic, systematic decisions that affect the organization as a whole.
-Taught by the directors of Wharton People Analytics, a research initiative, this executive education program examines the topic on three levels — data collection, analysis, and application — and offers state-of-the-art research and applications for each.
-Issues surrounding data acquisition, including what types of data are essential, as well as archival, survey, passive, and active collection methods are all considered.
+People Analytics explores data-driven techniques for managing people, and for making more strategic, systematic decisions that affect the organization as a whole.
+Taught by the directors of the Wharton People Analytics initiative, the program examines the topic on three levels — data collection, analysis, and application — and offers state-of-the-art research and applications for each.
+Issues surrounding data acquisition, including what types of data are essential, as well as archival, survey, passive, and active collection methods, are all considered.

 Because merely having data is not sufficient, better and worse uses of data are explained using real-world examples.
 You will learn methods for avoiding decision biases, including employing machine-based algorithms.
 Finally, best-practice approaches to drawing rigorous conclusions based on collected data are explored.